Dental Plans for Seniors and Retirees i

 ii.
 Individual 12-month contracted rate.

 v.
-A Pretreatment Estimate is suggested.
+A pretreatment estimate is suggested.
 Clinical requirements must be met, crowns covered at 50% per tooth every seven years.

 viii.
 No waiting period.